SalmonDE/GuessTheNumber/README.md

 # GuessTheNumber
-ClearSky (PocketMine-MP) plugin which let you make random number quizes.
+A ClearSky (PocketMine-MP) plugin which let you make random number quizes.
 First player which get's the right answer wins!